n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.box.md

+---
+title: Box node - n8n Documentation
+description: Documentation for the Box node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Box

 The Box node allows you to automate work in Box, and integrate Box with other applications. n8n has built-in support for a wide range of Box features, including creating, copying, deleting, searching, uploading, and downloading files and folders.